thanasisn/SDR_enhancement_LAP/article/article_doc.md

 where the CE and ECE events are clearly grouped above the threshold of irradiance (Figure).

-![Figure 2.2: Example of cloud identification for 2019-07-11.
+![Figure 2.2: Example of CE identification for 2019-07-11.
 The green line with blue symbols depicts the measured GHI in one minute steps.
-The red line shows the modelled threshold for the detection of CE events, which are denoted with red circles.
+The red line shows the modelled threshold E for the detection of CE events, which are denoted with red circles.
 The black curve represents the TSI at the top of the atmosphere, adjusted for the actual Sun-Earth distance and multiplied by the cosine of the cosine of SZA.](media/rId31.png){width="5.833333333333333in" height="3.8333333333333335in"}

-Figure 2.2: Example of cloud identification for 2019-07-11.
+Figure 2.2: Example of CE identification for 2019-07-11.
 The green line with blue symbols depicts the measured GHI in one minute steps.
-The red line shows the modelled threshold for the detection of CE events, which are denoted with red circles.
+The red line shows the modelled threshold $E$ for the detection of CE events, which are denoted with red circles.
 The black curve represents the TSI at the top of the atmosphere, adjusted for the actual Sun-Earth distance and multiplied by the cosine of the cosine of SZA.